 However, it should be clear that there is no essential difference between a constant and a polynomial $\mathrm{poly}(\size{\restr{\Sigma}{\Gamma}})$.
 Hence, Lemma \ref{lem:stmt-invariant} remains applicable for PolyC.
 See Appendix~\ref{app:proof_polyc_size} for the formal proofs.
 Moreover, it follows that Proposition~\ref{prop:prog-size} also holds for PolyC, which illustrates that PolyC can only construct outputs of polynomial size.
 By Lemma~\ref{lem:polyc-class}, one has that $\classPC_{+} \subseteq \classFP$.
 We can now conclude the expressive power of PolyC.

 \begin{theorem} $\classPC_{+}=\classFP$. \end{theorem}

 Using arrays, the simulation of Turing machines is more straightforward.
-However, the completeness proof for CorePolyC does have virtues in that it points out that the four arithmetic operations (\texttt{+}, \texttt{-}, \texttt{\%}, and \texttt{/}), and the \texttt{size} operator, in combination with the loop and the conditional statements, are already sufficient to simulate every polynomial-time Turing machine.
+However, the completeness proof for CorePolyC does have the virtue in revealing that the four arithmetic operations (\texttt{+}, \texttt{-}, \texttt{\%}, and \texttt{/}), and the \texttt{size} operator, in combination with the loop and the conditional statements, are already sufficient to simulate every polynomial-time Turing machine.